Personalized Site Search Queries

 ---|---|

 DEFAULT | This value prompts Monetate to use a successive order of search methods to find matches.
-The first type attempted is WILDCARD_AND.
-If it finds no results, Monetate then tries the FUZZY_AND search method.
-The order of search methods used is as follows: WILDCARD_AND FUZZY_AND WILDCARD_OR FUZZY_OR If a search term only contains 1 word or more than 6 words, then Monetate skips the WILDCARD_OR and FUZZY_OR search methods. |
+The first method attempted is AND, which means that Monetate must find all the words of a search term exactly as typed in a record to include it in the results.
+If it finds no results, Monetate then tries the WILDCARD_AND search method.
+The order of search methods used is as follows: AND WILDCARD_AND FUZZY_AND WILDCARD_OR FUZZY_OR If a search term only contains 1 word or more than 6 words, then Monetate skips the WILDCARD_OR and FUZZY_OR search methods. |

 WILDCARD_AND | This value dictates that all words of the search term must be found somewhere in a record for Monetate to include it in the results.
 To bolster the possibility of matches, Monetate appends a wildcard suffix to the last word of the search term (for example, the search term hooded jacket becomes hooded jacket*, and Monetate then looks for records containing hooded and any words beginning with jacket). |